Oakley Fall Line M

 - Top-notch comfort from a three-layer foam build, easily adjustable strap, and well-rounded shape.

-- Typical Oakley build quality: the XM is well-made and has a confidence-inspiring feel.
+- Typical Oakley build quality: The Fall Line M is well made and has a confidence-inspiring feel.

 - Wide array of lens options to choose from.